PORT OF EDMONDS ENVIRONMENTAL POLICY

-The Port has initiated a pilot study to find alternative products for maintaining our many landscaped areas throughout the facilities.
-The purpose of this study is to evaluate the effectiveness of a range of herbicide products and determine whether one of these products can be successful substitutes for maintaining Port properties in the future.
+In 2019, the Port initiated a pilot study to find alternative products for maintaining our many landscaped areas throughout the facilities.
+The purpose of this study was to evaluate the effectiveness of a range of herbicide products and determine whether one of these products can be successful substitutes for maintaining Port properties in the future.
 Some of the alternate products tested during phase one in 2019 included horticulture vinegar, Rodeo, Crossbow, and Avenger.
 Phase two testing took place during the spring and summer months of 2020 to assess a combination of Avenger and Scythe.
 This combination proved to be effective and is used in very minimal quantities when an herbicide product is required.
 Roundup is not used on Port of Edmonds property.

 The Port of Edmonds has been awarded Leadership Clean Boatyard Certification as designated by Clean Boating Foundation.